maxfloresv/maxfloresv/README.md

 * 🔧 Algorithms
 * 🧑 Human-Computer Interaction

-and other interests like Sports 🎾🏓👟🚴‍♂️, Travelling ✈️, Teaching 👨‍🏫, Competitive Programming 💻 & Project Management (extra: 🐧)
+and other interests like Sports 🎾🏓👟🚴‍♂️, Travelling ✈️, Teaching 👨‍🏫, Competitive Programming 💻 & Project Management.

 ---